arunsathiya/spotify-with-langchain/README.md

 # 🔥 Spotify with Langchain

-This Jupyter notebook project queries the Spotify web API and responds to the natural language input.
+This Jupyter notebook project queries the Spotify web API using the Spotipy SDK and responds to the natural language input.
 Uses Langchain's PALChain (Program-Aided Language) prompting technology.
+Responses are in natural language as well.
+Gradio chat interface makes the communication possible.

 # Setup